dougeby/IntuneDocs/InTuneDocs/EndUser/using-your-ios-or-mac-os-x-device-with-intune.md

 ## Things you can do when your device is enrolled in Intune

-The information in this section helps you with actions you can take after your iOS device is enrolled in Intune.
+The information in this section helps you with actions that you can take after your iOS device is enrolled in Intune.

 - [Use managed apps on your device](use-managed-apps-on-your-device-ios.md)
 - [Set or change your passcode](set-or-change-your-passcode-ios.md)